planetruby/conferences/advent2017/09-hexapdf.md

-Note: Article moved to gems of the week.
+Note: Article moved to gem of the week series.